✓ Personalised nutrition and exercise plan

 This is where Juniper can help — both in losing weight and keeping it off.

-Our model of care provides:
+Our model of care includes:

-• Professional health coaching: We provide access to health coaches, medical support specialists and a supervising doctor for nutrition and movement education.
+- Professional health coaching: We provide access to health coaches, medical support specialists and a supervising doctor for nutrition and movement education.

-• 1:1 support: Every Juniper patient is connected with a multidisciplinary team, consisting of a GP, nutritionist, health coach and patient support specialist to coordinate care throughout their weight loss journey.
+- 1:1 support: Every Juniper patient is connected with a multidisciplinary team, consisting of a GP, nutritionist, health coach and patient support specialist to coordinate care throughout their weight loss journey.

-• Regional access: For regional patients, Juniper offers a convenient and effective pathway for lasting weight loss.
+- Regional access: For regional patients, Juniper offers a convenient and effective pathway for lasting weight loss.
 In fact, almost 30% of our patients are located in regional or rural areas.
 On average, patients receive at least 10 touch points of communication with Juniper’s platform in the first 2 weeks of their program.
 This model of telehealth saves patients valuable travel time and costs, while reducing the emotional stress of feeling unsupported and isolated on their weight loss journey, particularly for patients who face significant barriers to attending regular consults with multiple clinicians to manage their weight.

 Weight loss is never a linear journey and it can often feel like a lonely one, too.
-Juniper provides a medical pathway for long-term weight loss and we’re with you every step of the way, through ongoing dietitian support, meal plans, health education, and progress tracking.
+Juniper provides a pathway for long-term weight loss and we’re with you every step of the way, through ongoing dietitian support, meal plans, health education, and progress tracking.

 Through creating meaningful change, we empower our members to put their weight in their control, for good.